oleksis/awesome-textualize-projects/README.md

 - [Terminal](https://github.com/mitosch/textual-terminal) - A terminal emulator widget for Textual.
 - [Jtree](https://github.com/oleksis/jtree) - A command line interface (CLI) for displaying JavaScript Object Notation (JSON) in a tree view.
 - [NoteSH](https://github.com/cvaniak/notesh) - A fully functional sticky notes App in your Terminal.
+- [Fspicker](https://github.com/davep/textual-fspicker) - A Textual widget library for picking things in the filesystem.
+- [Datepicker](https://github.com/mitosch/textual-datepicker) - A datepicker for textual.
+- [Frogmouth](https://github.com/Textualize/frogmouth) - A Markdown browser for your terminal.

 ## Tutorials